Hierarchical ODE State Space Model for Unemployment Dynamics

 Show code

-shock08$education <- stan_data$education_levels
+shock08$education <- edu_levels

-print(shock08[, c("education", "mean", "q5", "q95")], digits = 4)
+print(shock08[, c("education", "median", "q5", "q95")], digits = 4)

 # A tibble: 7 × 4

-education mean q5 q95
+education median q5 q95

 <chr> <dbl> <dbl> <dbl>